Azure/azure-powershell/src/FrontDoor/FrontDoor/help/Disable-AzFrontDoorCustomDomainHttps.md

 Type                             : Microsoft.Network/frontdoors/frontendendpoints
 ```

-Disable HTTPS for a custom domain with FrontdoorName and ResourceGroupName.
+Disable HTTPS for a custom domain "frontendpointname1-custom-xyz" with FrontDoorName as "frontdoor1" and ResourceGroupName as "resourcegroup1".

 ### Example 2: Disable HTTPS for a custom domain with PSFrontendEndpoint object.
 ```powershell